-Problem-Solving Results: Solutions, Improvements, and Innovations[TM]

-Clearly, the ability to generate innovative solutions to workplace problems is more important than ever.
-But how do you create the energy to implement these solutions in a climate where resources are scarce and people are already overworked?
+Problem-Solving Results: Solutions, Improvements, and InnovationsTM you create the energy to implement these solutions in a climate where resources are scarce and people are already overworked?
 This workshop provides participants with the skills and strategies required to find appropriate problem solutions and the energy to implement them.